douglasbrandao21/douglasbrandao21/README.md

 </h2>

 - 👨‍💻 I am studying about Cloud Computing and Software Architecture.
-- 💪🏼 Computer Scientist, Sofware Engineer and passionate about solving problems.
+- 💪🏼 Computer Scientist, Sofware Engineer and passionate about solving problems
-- ✍🏻 Sometimes I write some articles in Medium about new things I'm learning

 ---